Ron is a retired engineer and manager for IBM and other high-tech companies. He writes extensively and in depth about modern technology.

 All companies need to put well-thought-out BYOD policies in place to protect themselves from legal vulnerabilities.
 Here are some of the critical issues a company BYOD policy should address.

 1. Fair Labor Standards Act (FLSA) Compliance

-Companies that allow non-exempt employees to use their own devices for work-related tasks should insure that off-hours time reporting policies and procedures are in place, and that workers are required to comply with them.
+Companies that allow non-exempt employees to use their own devices for work-related tasks should ensure that off-hours time reporting policies and procedures are in place and that workers are required to comply with them.

 According to a 2011 study by the Centers for Disease Control, nearly 70 percent of adults in the U.S. report talking on their cell phones while driving.
 When workers use those same devices on the job, that practice is unlikely to change unless employers take effective steps to restrict such behavior.

 In 2012 Coca-Cola was tagged with a $21 million judgment after one of its truck drivers hit a Texas woman while the driver was talking on her cell phone.
 Although Coca-Cola had a policy in place requiring the use of a hands-free device while driving, the plaintiff's lawyers convinced the jury that the policy was “vague and ambiguous.”
 Tia Chisholm of HUB International Coastal Insurance sums up the lesson companies need to draw from Coca-Cola's experience:

 “This case emphasizes just how serious the risk is—and that all employers can be vicariously implicated if they fail to manage and monitor how employees are using mobile devices while driving.
 Employers who want to minimize liability as much as possible must institute risk management programs to actively or passively enforce cell phone use policies.”